 What can Scouts do at Historic Hanna’s Town?

 We offer hands-on, customizable programs to help Scouts meet badge requirements.

-Scout programs offered for groups at $6 per child.
-All visits to Hanna’s Town include a tour of Hanna’s Tavern, the Gaol, and the Fort.
-Contact our Education Coordinator if you have questions or requests.
+Scout programs offered for groups at $7 per child.
+Contact our Education & Interpretation Manager if you have questions or requests.